amitjavilaventura/ATACseq-snakemake/README.md

 * `IS_INPUT`: The options are TRUE or FALSE.
 If the sample is an input set it to TRUE.
 Also, in case the sample is an input sequenced just to calculate the ratio sample/spike-in that won't be used to call peaks, set it to TRUE.
 At the moment this is set to FALSE because there is not an option to put the input.

 * `CONDITION`: Condition in which the sample belongs.
-This feature has been added because an option to merge replicates inside the Genrich peak calling step will be included in the near future.
+This feature has been added because there is an option to merge replicates inside the Genrich peak calling step.

 * `DOWNSAMPLE_GROUP`: Group of different samples whose bamfiles will be downsampled to the file with lower number of reads.
 This function has not been added yet.